-Resource Management Charges applicable 1 July 2011 to 30 June 2012 including GST at 15% Resource Consent Applications The Council has resolved to generally fix charges in accordance with Section 36(1) of the resource consent applications and carrying out reviews based on a formula of hourly rate required to carry out the activity, plus the costs of disbursements and specialised advice.
-For the activities to which this formula applies, the Council requires payment of minimum reserves the right to require further deposits, interim payments or advance payments of Consents Manager or the Environment & Planning Manager if processing activity is protra the listed lodgement fees.
-For some specific functions a standard charge applies as listed below.
-Where the formula or standard fee is inadequate to enable the Council to recover the act incurred to carry out an activity, or where the Council considers that additional charges a 36(3) and are subject to rights of objection. es multiplied by the actual and reasonable time n lodgement fees (deposits) as listed below but amounts to be determined by the Resource acted over time or will incur costs over and above ual and reasonable costs that are or will be Non-notified Applications Right-of-Way Application (S.348 Local Government Act) The following Land Use Consents: Signs Trimming,/Pruning of protected tree(s) Minor Repair or Addition to heritage building or structure Bore permit Gravel extraction from watercourses Minor building set-back or coverage breaches with affected parties approvals supplied Three or more dogs in residential zones with affected parties approvals supplied Replacement Water Permit (to dam, divert, take or use water) Replacement Discharge Permit (to land, water or air) Replacement Coastal Permit Certificate of Compliance (S.139 Resource Management Act) Existing Use Certificate (S.139A Resource Management Act) Change or Cancellation of Consent Notice (S.221(3)(b) Resource Management Act) Extension of lapsing period (S.125 Resource Management Act) Extension of lapsing period (S.125 Resource Management Act) Transfer of Water Permit to new site (S.136(2)(b) Resource Management Act) Transfer of Water Permit to a new site (S.137(3)(b) Resource Management Act) Alteration of Existing Designation (Notice of Requirement S.181 Resource Management Act) \$500.00 Deposit
+- Right-of-Way Application (S.348 Local Government Act) - The following Land Use Consents: - Signs - Trimming,/Pruning of protected tree(s) - Minor Repair or Addition to heritage building or structure - Bore permit - Gravel extraction from watercourses - Minor building set-back or coverage breaches with affected parties approvals supplied - Three or more dogs in residential zones with affected parties approvals supplied - Replacement Water Permit (to dam, divert, take or use water) - Replacement Discharge Permit (to land, water or air) - Replacement Coastal Permit - Certificate of Compliance (S.139 Resource Management Act) - Existing Use Certificate (S.139A Resource Management Act) - Change or Cancellation of Consent Condition(s) (S.127 Resource Management Act) - Change or Cancellation of Consent Notice (S.221(3)(b) Resource Management Act) - Extension of lapsing period (S.125 Resource Management Act) - Part transfers of a permit (S.136 and S.137 Resource Management Act) - Transfer of Water Permit to new site (S.136(2)(b) Resource Management Act) Transfer of Discharge Permit to a new site (S.137(3)(b) Resource Management Act) - Alteration of Existing Designation (Notice of Requirement S.181 Resource Management Act

+\$500.00 Deposit

 Resource Management Charges applicable 1 July 2011 to 30 June 2012 including GST at 15% Non-notified Applications Subdivision: plus an additional \$55 for each additional lot in excess of two (includes balance area) and up to and including twenty lots.
-Any Land Use Consent not listed in the box above including, but not limited to, the following: Dwelling or building (including setback and coverage breaches) Land Use Activities not permitted in zone Removal of protected tree(s) Earthworks/Land Disturbance/Vegetation Clearance Hazardous Facilities Dam structure New Discharge Permit (to land, water or air) excluding dust suppression discharge permits (refer under Miscellaneous on next page) New Coastal Permit Review of Resource Consent Condition (S.128 Resource Management Act) New Heritage Order \$900.00 Deposit Notified and Limited notification All applications under the Resource Management Act requiring notification, including applications requesting change or cancellation of consent conditions or notified S.128 reviews.
+Any Land Use Consent not listed in the box above including, but not limited to, the following: Dwelling or building (including setback and coverage breaches) Land Use Activities not permitted in zone Removal of protected tree(s) Earthworks/Land Disturbance/Vegetation Clearance Hazardous Facilities Dam structure New Discharge Permit (to land, water or air) excluding dust suppression discharge permits (refer under Miscellaneous on next page) New Water Permit (to dam, divert, take or use water) New Coastal Permit Review of Resource Consent Condition (S.128 Resource Management Act) New Notice of Requirement New Heritage Order \$900.00 Deposit Notified and Limited notification All applications under the Resource Management Act requiring notification, including applications requesting change or cancellation of consent conditions or notified S.128 reviews.
 (Additional deposits may be required) \$5,000.00 Deposit Non-notified Application Hearing All non-notified applications under the Resource Management Act requiring a hearing, including applications requesting change or cancellation of consent conditions or notified S.128 reviews.
 (Additional deposits may be required) \$2,000.00 Deposit Administration, Monitoring and Supervision A standard monitoring fee of \$134.00 will be applied to all land use, coastal and discharg where a specific charge otherwise applies.
-Monitoring outside of the first review will be subject to the "Re-inspection Fee" outlined Additional Subdivision Costs Use of Council Seal (e.g. Covenants holding land together (S.221(2)(a), Easements in Gross in favour of Council).In the case of Easements in Gross, these are usually established after S.224(c) approval but the \$180.00 will be charged (if applicable) in advance when the total costs of S.223, S.224 and Engineering Plan Approvals are calculated. \$180.00 Approval of Survey Plan under S.223 Resource Management Act, Approval of Engineering Plans, and Completion Certificate under S.224 Resource Management Act.
+Monitoring outside of the first review will be subject to the "Re-inspection Fee" outlined to the "Re-in Additional Subdivision Costs Use of Council Seal (e.g. Covenants holding land together (S.221(2)(a), Easements in Gross in favour of Council).
+In the case of Easements in Gross, these are usually established after S.224(c) approval but the \$180.00 will be charged (if applicable) in advance when the total costs of S.223, S.224 and Engineering Plan Approvals are calculated. \$180.00 Approval of Survey Plan under S.223 Resource Management Act, Approval of Engineering Plans, and Completion Certificate under S.224 Resource Management Act.
 No deposit is required for any of these activities.
 Actual Council staff time and actual costs of consultants, including disbursements, will also be charged. \$134.00/hr